viresh-ratnakar/exolve/README.md

 diagramless squarel in a puzzle for which the solver has not provided all solutions, there is no such automatic move after entereing a letter (as the software itself has no way of knowing where the next square is).

+The software tries to keep the current clue visible when scrolling, as long as the square with the cursor is visible.

 "Clear/Check/Reveal all" buttons, the "Show ninas" button, and the "Submit" button solicit additional confirmation from the solver.